mozilla/sphinx-js/README.rst

   A list of directories to scan (non-recursively) for JS files, relative to Sphinx's conf.py file.
 Can be a string instead if there is only one.
 If there is more than one, ``root_for_relative_js_paths`` must be specified as well.

 ``jsdoc_config_path``
-  A conf.py-relative path to a jsdoc config file, which is useful if you want to specify your own jsdoc options, like recursion and custom filename matching.
+  A conf.py-relative path to a jsdoc or typedoc config file, which is useful if you want to specify your own jsdoc options, like recursion and custom filename matching.

 ``root_for_relative_js_paths``
   The directory relative to which relative pathnames are resolved.
 Defaults to ``js_source_path`` if it is only one item.